sahi1l/librivox-reader/README.md

 an explainer of the structure:
 - `index.js` is the main code.
 It should largely stay the same, except for the first line.
-- `Holmes/holmes.js defines a class called `Source` which is used to define a particular list of stories.
-It returns a list `of `Source`' called `sources`.
+- `Holmes/holmes.js` defines a class called `Source` which is used to define a particular list of stories.
+It returns a list of `Source`s called `sources`.
 It parses Holmes/list.js to produce this.
 - `Holmes/list.js` is the list of stories imported by `Holmes/holmes.js`.
 It exports one list for each collection,